hyperledger/aries-endorser-service/README.md

 ```
 sqlalchemy.exc.IntegrityError: (psycopg2.errors.UniqueViolation) could not create unique index "contact_connection_id_key"
 ```
 then you will need to manually delete these duplicate entries.
-To list them you can preform the following sql query
+To list them you can perform the following sql query

 ```
 select * from contact